vincentchachere/osticket-prereqs/README.md

 __________________________________________________________________________________________________<br>

-## 📝 Installation Steps - Part A: Create a 'Resource Group'
+## 📝 Installation Steps - Part A: Create a Resource Group

 ### 1. ) Starting at the 'Home' screen in your Microsoft Azure Portal